 - Make sure to keep your core tight all this time, and only use your upper back to move the weight.
-Now, lower the bar to the starting position, that’s one rep.
+Lower the bar to the starting position.
+That’s one rep.

 Don’t have access to barbells?
 Do this exercise using dumbbells.
 It will help you balance out your strength on each side to improve back strength and size.

 Glutes are known to be one of the biggest muscular contributors to the body.
 They support a rigid posture and play an important role in hip flexibility and movement.